zeliard91/DoctrineParseBundle/Resources/doc/symfony_integration.md

 ## ParamConverter

-You can use a Doctrine ParamConverter in your controllers for your Parse models with the right converter :
+You can directly use Parse objects in controllers with the built in parameter converter

 ```php